csullivannet/buffer/README.md

 This method is not recommended as it is harder to clean up and has a higher risk of mismatched dependencies with other tools and libraries.

+## Running

+`diagnose` takes one of two switches:

+- `--get`: Returns raw response from the endpoint.
+Overrides `--check`.
+- `--check`: Checks for status of pods with the prefix provided as argument.
+             Returns status of those pods with an explanation of that status.